Anxiety

-What is anxiety and can a psychologist help?
+What is anxiety and how can counselling from a clinical psychologist help you?

 Anxiety involves the body and the mind.

-An anxious mind is a racing mind.
+You are probably familiar with how an anxious, racing mind feels.
+How it jumps ahead to a thousand possibilities.
 Thoughts can feel hard to control.
-People worry about things that might go wrong, or ruminate on problems that can’t be solved.
-People might worry about embarrasing social situations, or problems with their health.
-Most of all we can worry about the fact we are worrying and can’t stop!
+People worry about things that might go wrong or ruminate on problems that can’t be solved.
+People also worry about embarrassing social situations, or problems with their health.
+Most of all, many people worry about their worry, and the fact they can’t stop worrying.

-When we are anxious the body also becomes tense.
-Feelings of agitation and restlessness arise.
+When we are anxious, the body also becomes tense.
+We can feel agitated and restless.
 Muscle tension and stomach upset are common.
 Some people also clench their jaw, and the breath becomes shallow and rapid.
-These can be signs that you should speak to a psychologist.
+If you have concerns about anxiety, come and speak with us.

 Anxiety is exhausting.
-There are ways to find calm and ease.
+There are ways to help youself feel better.

 Psychological treatment for anxiety involves examining the relationships between thoughts, feelings and behaviour.
-It involves finding new ways of relating to thoughts, as well as challenging ourselves to act (behave) differently.
-Learning about managing physiological arousal is also important, this may take the form of exercise, relaxation or mindfulness.
+It involves finding new ways of relating to thoughts, as well as challenging ourselves to do some things differently (our behaviour).
+Learning about how to manage physiological arousal is also important, this may take the form of exercise, relaxation or mindfulness.

 Our psychologists can help you with anxiety.
 We use Cognitive Behavioural Therapy (CBT) which has demonstrated efficacy in the treatment of anxiety.